GitJit-max/learning-linux/chapter/01-intro.md

 ## 1.1 Branching

 In 1983 an American programmer and human rights activist Richard Stallman launched the [Free Software movement](https://www.fsf.org), with a plan to develop a complete free operating system named GNU.
 It was not designed from scratch.
 It was a free clone of an existing but proprietary operating system called Unix.
-GNU has the same commands and system calls as a Unix, and all parts of GNU were made compatible with yhe original Unix variants.
-People who used the an original Unix could switch over with ease.
+GNU has the same commands and system calls as a Unix, and all parts of GNU were made compatible with the original Unix variants.
+People who used an original Unix could switch over with ease.

 > The name **GNU** came from a tradition of the time.
 If there was an existing program, and you wrote something similar to it, inspired by it, you could give credit by giving your program a name saying it is not the other one (i.e. a recursive acronym).
 So Stallman gave credit to Unix for the technical ideas with the name GNU, a recursive acronym for *GNU is Not Unix*.